A Log PSS morphism with applications to Lagrangian embeddings: The Log PSS morphism

 Let $\mathcal{L}_{X_H} J$ denote the Lie derivative of $J$ in the direction of $X_H$.
 The flow of the Hamiltonian vector field preserves all divisors $D_i$.
-Then by \cite{McDuff:2004aa}*{Exercise 3.1.3} together with the invariance of intersection number with the divisors $D_i$ under homotopies, the vector field $(-X_H, \mathcal{L}_{X_H} J)$ is tangent to $\mc{M}_u(\vec{\v}, x_0)$ and
+Then by \cite{McDuff:2004aa}*{Exercise 3.1.3, discussion on page 60} together with the invariance of intersection number with the divisors $D_i$ under homotopies, the tuple $(-X_H, \mathcal{L}_{X_H} J)$ defines a tangent vector to the moduli space $\mc{M}_{univ}(\vec{\v}, x_0)$ at the point $(f,J).$ Applying the differential of $ev_{z_0}$ at the point $(f,J)$ gives:

 It therefore suffices to prove surjectivity of the linearized evaluation map to the fibers.
-But this accomplished in the same way by taking for any $i \in I$ the Hamiltonians $H_i=1/2(\prod_{j \in I} \eta(r_j)) r_i^2$.
+But this is accomplished in the same way by taking for any $i \in I$ the Hamiltonians $H_i=\frac{1}{2} (\prod_{j \in I} \eta(r_j)) r_i^2$.
 Let $\phi_{i,t}$ denote Hamiltonian flow of this Hamiltonian.
 Then